sabri-zf/MS_SQL_Server_T_SQL/Readme.md

 </p>
 <p>
 T-SQL provides a range of security features, including the ability to define user roles, grant permissions, and implement encryption.
 This ensures that data is accessed and modified only by authorized users, contributing to a secure database environment.
-Overall T-SQL is a powerful and versatile language that is widely used in enterprise environments for managing and manipulating relational databases.
+Overall T-SQL is a powerful and versatile language that is widely used in enterprise environments for managing and manipulating relational databases. definition
 </p>